How to have productive research questions

 5. Start with ‘what do I want to know?’.
 This is in fact quite a difficult thing to do, because it means forward thinking in a way that most educational systems do not encourage.
 This ‘what’ should be the big ‘It’, the thing that most grabs the attention and the mind.
 It might seem self-evident what this is, but thinking hard about it will reveal complexities.

-6. Someone I know is working on things to do with the Church of England and the experience of the clergy in terms of how they end up joining it, as well as what they actually do while they are carrying out practical clerical tasks and roles, and they are using their own experiences as a kind of thread running through as well as exploring those of others.
+6. Someone I know is working on things to do with the Church of England and the experience of the clergy in terms of how they end up joining it, as well as what they actually do while they are carrying out practical clerical tasks and roles, and they are using their own experiences as a kind of thread running through as well as exploring the experiences of other people.
 The ‘It’ here seems clear enough – s/he wants to know about experiences of the clergy.
 But s/he is also interested in the historical comparative aspects of this, that the form that modern Protestantism takes and the process by which men and women join Protestant churches not only differs in different countries, but also in the same country over time, including the fairly short-run time of the period since the end of World War II.
 In addition, s/he is interested in the written testimonies of clergymen (literally men) in the form of published biographies and autobiographies, and how these have achieved a kind of authorised status over and sometimes against the accounts of people like my friend.

 7. What resulted as the ‘It’ that my friend wanted to know about?
 They eventually specified the possibilities as: